blbadger/blbadger.github.io/diffusion-inversion.md

 The property that natural images are very different from noise is the motivation behind denoising diffusion models, also called denoising diffusion probabalistic modeling or simply diffusion models for short, originally introduced by [Sohl-Dickinson and colleagues](https://arxiv.org/pdf/1503.03585.pdf).

 To make the very difficult task of removing a large amount of noise from a distribution approachable, we can break it into smaller sub-tasks that are more manageable.
 This is the same approach taken to optimiziation of any deep learning algorithm: finding a minimal value via a direct method is intractable, so instead we use gradient descent and the model will learn how many small steps towards a minimal point in the loss function space.
-Here we will teach a denoising autoencoder to remove a small amount of noise but over many steps in order the reconstruct an input from pure noise.
-In this context, we will employ an autoencoder to learn how to take very small steps to de-noise an input (assuming Gaussian noise), and then generate images by reversing this process with the starting point of pure noise.
+Here we will teach a denoising autoencoder to remove both small and larger amount of noise from a corrupted input so that samples may be generated over many steps in order the reconstruct an input from pure noise.

-### Using Diffusion to generate handwritten digits
+### Diffusion Theory

 Diffusion inversion is defined on a forward diffusion process,